 Walk-in.
 You can walk in to a Small Business Development Center or Business Information Center to request assistance with your small business.
-To find the location nearest you, access the SBA on the Internet or call the SBA Answer Desk.
+To find the location nearest you, visit the SBA website or call the SBA Answer Desk.

 Other Federal Agencies